Beyond inherent robustness: strong stability of MPC despite plant-model mismatch: Introduction

 }{} Even in the absence of a disturbance model, a wide range of nominal MPC designs are inherently robust to disturbances.
-Continuity of the control law was first proven to be a sufficient condition for inherent robustness~\citep{denicolao:magni:scattolini:1996, scokaert:rawlings:meadows:1997}.
+Continuity of the control law was first proven to be sufficient for inherent robustness~\citep{denicolao:magni:scattolini:1996, scokaert:rawlings:meadows:1997}.
 Later, \cite{grimm:messina:tuna:teel:2004} proved continuity of the optimal value function is sufficient for inherent robustness, and stated MPC examples with discontinuous optimal value functions that are nominally stable but otherwise not robust to disturbances.
 A special class of time-varying terminal constraints were proven to confer robust stability to nominal MPC by \cite{grimm:messina:tuna:teel:2007}, and to suboptimal MPC by \cite{lazar:heemels:2009}.
 In \cite{pannocchia:rawlings:wright:2011,allan:bates:risbeck:rawlings:2017}, the inherent robustness of optimal and suboptimal MPC, using a class of time-invariant terminal constraints, was proven.
-With the same terminal constraints, the inherent stochastic robustness (in probability, expectation, and distribution) of nominal MPC was shown by~\cite{mcallister:rawlings:2022f,mcallister:rawlings:2022d,mcallister:rawlings:2023d}.
-Recently, direct data-driven MPC was shown to be inherently robust to noisy data by~\cite{berberich:kohler:muller:allgower:2022}.
+The inherent stochastic robustness (in probability, expectation, and distribution) of nominal MPC was shown by~\cite{mcallister:rawlings:2022f,mcallister:rawlings:2022d,mcallister:rawlings:2023d}.
+Finally, direct data-driven MPC was shown to be inherently robust to noisy data~\citep{berberich:kohler:muller:allgower:2021}.